inveniosoftware/docs-invenio-rdm/docs/features/ux.md

 Everybody wants complete metadata, but nobody wants to enter it!

-Our upload form focuses on essentials and auto-completion to make it easy for users to enter metadata while ensuring with link to authority records for names, affiliations, licenses and more.
+Our upload form focuses on essentials and uses auto-completion to make it easy for users to enter metadata.
+We can link to authority records for names, affiliations, licenses and more.

 **Names and affiliations**